-A motion introduced in August by City Councilmember Bob Blumenfeld states that tampons and pads are "essential health items," and should be provided alongside toilet paper and soap.
+A motion introduced in August by City Councilmember Bob Blumenfield states that tampons and pads are "essential health items," and should be provided alongside toilet paper and soap.

 The motion wasn't drafted with a particular demographic in mind, however it would "greatly benefit people with financial or logistical restraints, i.e. homeless women or young girls who may not have simple access convenience stores or pharmacies," the statement said.

 If the motion passes, L.A. will be one step closer to joining cities like Montebello and Salt Lake City, Utah in providing feminine hygiene products for free at government locations.

 Chelsea Von Chaz, founder of the L.A.-based nonprofit #HappyPeriod, said that access to tampons and pads - or lack thereof - can take a significant toll on a person's physical and mental health.